Braque du Bourbonnais

 The Braque du Bourbonnais is an ancient purebred pointing dog originally from the country of France.
 Affectionate, calm, and intelligent, these pups have some of the best qualities of any dog breed out there today.

-The Braque du Bourbonnais go by several other names, including Bourbonnais Pointer, Bourbonnais Pointing Dog, French Pointing Dog, French Pointer, Braques Francaises, and Braque Bourbonnais.
-Despite being a rare breed, you can still sometimes find these adorable pups in your local shelters and rescues, so remember to adopt!
+This breed goes by several other names, including Bourbonnais Pointer, Bourbonnais Pointing Dog, French Pointing Dog, French Pointer, Braques Francaises, and Braque Bourbonnais.
+Despite being a rare breed, you may still sometimes find these adorable pups in your local shelters and rescues, so remember to adopt!
 Don’t shop!

 These affectionate pups are best suited for homes with yards and would not be recommended for apartment life.
 They are people-oriented and need to be around their humans, which makes them well suited for families or large households with more than one person at home.
 If you want a gentle and energetic pup, then the Braque du Bourbonnais may be the right dog for you!

-See below for all Braque du Bourbonnais facts and dog breed characteristics!
+See below for all dog breed traits and facts about Braque du Bourbonnais dogs!

 Braque du Bourbonnais Dog Breed Pictures